LAGutierrez99/fall-explainable-ai-uta/README.md

 1. **Create Directory**
    - Create a directory on your local computer for class (i.e XAI-Fall).
-   - This will be used to store all your notebooks (and is seperate from the diretory used to clone the repo in the below steps)
+   - This will be used to store all your notebooks (and is separate from the directory used to clone the repo in the below steps)

 2. **Install Docker Desktop**
    - Ensure Docker Desktop is installed and running in the background.